 - 24 Hours cancellation notice is required for any appointments, otherwise the full fee is payable

-- Payment is accepted by cash or bank transfer, payable in advance or at the session and receipts are available.
+- Payment is accepted by cash or bank transfer, payable in advance or at the session and receipts are available on request

 - Sessions are offered on a one to one basis, usually weekly and last for 50 minutes

 - Face to face and telephone counselling is available

 - Appointments available Monday to Thursday, both daytime and evening appointments available.